SherlockPsy/Life/TOTAL_PLAN.md

 ================================================================================

 0. Purpose
-Rebecca may initiate a beat without user speech.
+Rebecca may initiate writing without user speech.

+Invocation is opportunity, not causation.
+Silence is valid.

 1. Required invocations
 1.1 POST /beat